 Acceptance, rejection, and wait list letters are generally sent out during March.
 Applicants on the wait list will be informed of their status by the Graduate Studies Office, per electronic mail.

 What factors/qualities are evaluated when an applicant is being considered for acceptance into the Speech Pathology program?

 GPA is considered in addition to professional references, experience, extracurricular activities, GRE test scores, and intent letter.

 What different types of clinical placements are available?

 Placements in Canada are extremely limited due to availability of ASHA certified Speech Language Pathologists and Canadian University students given placement priority.
-Currently, there are no placements available in The Ontario Canada Niagara Health System region/facilities.

 Establishing outside affiliation agreements is a time consuming process.
 As such, new affiliation agreements are only pursued if they can be established within a reasonable amount of time and effort.